Menu

 Reflecting on how Johnson withdrew the whip from him, Clarke says: “In my case, it didn’t matter, because I’d already announced that I wasn’t going to stand again anyway.
 It was no good telling me I wasn’t a Conservative – I regard myself as a mainstream Conservative.
 I was a [Margaret] Thatcher minister for heaven’s sake, from beginning to end.”

-He will not say whether he voted Tory or Liberal Democrat at the last election, sayng of the latter that “the only point in their existence is a vehicle for protest”.
+He will not say whether he voted Tory or Liberal Democrat at the last election, saying of the latter that “the only point in their existence is a vehicle for protest”.
 He continues: “There are a lot of sadly semi-detached Conservatives who feel a bit politically homeless and slightly pushed to the fringes.”

 The peer is concerned about the “severe” recession ahead and what he describes as the country’s deep cynicism.
-“This anger, this polarisation, this sudden attraction to theatrical personalities who appear to have simple answers for everything – that is very, very damaging, and it’s leading to a weakening of the western world as a whole,” he warns.
+“This anger, this polarisation, this sudden attraction to theatrical personalities who appear to have simple answers for everything – that is very, very damaging, and it’s leading to a weakening of the Western world as a whole,” he warns.

 He is even more scathing about new Chancellor Kwasi Kwarteng’s not-so “mini-budget”, which initially included a tax cut benefitting the highest earners.
 “I don’t accept – I never have, the Conservative Party never has – the overall premise of [this] budget, which is that you make tax cuts for the wealthiest five per cent.
 I’m afraid that’s the kind of thing that’s usually tried in Latin American countries without success,” he tells the BBC.